Luis-Varona/pst-quantum-networks-aupac2025/README.md

 are stored in the subdirectories.
-Julia code for simulating state transfer between qubits in quantum networks can be found at [`pst_code_plots/c4_perfect_state_transfer`](pst_code_plots/c4_perfect_state_transfer) (be mindful of the dependencies listed therein if you wish to run it yourself).
+Julia code for simulating state transfer between qubits in quantum networks can be found at [`pst_code_plots/c4_perfect_state_transfer`](pst_code_plots/c4_perfect_state_transfer) (be mindful of the dependencies loaded therein if you wish to run it yourself).

 I would like to thank the organizers of AUPAC 2025 for the opportunity to present my work, as well as express my gratitude to my research supervisors,